 In this section, we will build a real Amazon Store for the Jungle Scout brand, Jungle Stix!
 Since there’s only one product in the Jungle Stix brand, we won’t need to build subcategory pages, but I’ll still show you how to set them up.

 We recommend creating new images and infographics specifically for your Amazon Storefront.
 Don’t use the same images you have on your listing page — take the opportunity to change things up to attract customers and give them more visual information about your products.
 I’ll share some good examples below to give you ideas.

 As always, before creating images or videos, make sure you review Amazon’s creative guidelines for Stores.
-If you’re not great at graphic design or confident about your product photography, we recommend hiring an Amazon professional to create high-quality, Amazon Store-compliant images.
+If you’re not great at graphic design or confident about your product photography, we recommend hiring a professional Amazon freelancer to create high-quality, Amazon Store compliant images.

 In Seller Central, go to the “Stores” tab, then click “Manage Stores.”

 Click “Create Store” and choose your brand.

 Now you’ll be in the Store builder.
 This first step is to enter your brand display name and brand logo.
 Then, click “Next.”

 Now, let’s create a Home Page — this is what customers will see first upon entering your Store.
 Amazon will give you a few different templates to choose from; you can tell a story about your brand, highlight a best-selling product, or display all of your products at once in a grid.
 You can also start from scratch with a blank page.
 For Jungle Stix, we will choose the “Product Highlight” template.

 You also need to enter a meta description for the home page, which provides information about your page for search engines.
 Not only will this short snippet of text help your Amazon Store rank in a Google search, it’ll give viewers a preview of your brand or products.
 Make it informative and catchy.